sdlpal/sdlpal/README.txt

 make

-You need to have SDL development files installed.
+You need to have SDL 2.0 development files installed.
 The compiled executable should be generated with the filename 'sdlpal' at the top directory of source files.

-SDLPAL should also be able to run under other UNIX-like systems, however it's not tested.
+SDLPAL should also be able to compile and run under other UNIX-like systems, however it's not tested.

 COMPILE UNDER MAC OS X